 Learning capacity, school absenteeism, behavioral problems, and serious health issues among students can be addressed in large part simply by helping kids access the nutrition they need to thrive.

 There is enough healthy food to share with every child in need of good nutrition.

-Through our partnerships with the Good Shepherd Food Bank, South Portland Food Cupboard, local markets, farmers and gardeners, the Locker Project is able to provide nutritious food to Maine children in need, both during the school day and to take home to share with their families.
+Through our partnerships with the Good Shepherd Food Bank, The Opportunity Alliance, Boys & Girls Clubs of Southern Maine, Portland Housing Authority, local markets, farmers and gardeners, the Locker Project is able to provide nutritious food to Maine children in need, both during the school day and to take home to share with their families.